frroossst/syntaXError_calgaryHacks2022/README.md

-# syntaXError_calgaryHacks2022
-This is our entry submission for Calgary Hacks 2022
+This is the submission for our team <mark>syntaXError</mark> for <mark>Calgary Hacks 2022</mark>

+### Team Members
+- Haleema Ahmed
+- Riley Chometa
+- Melvin Lugo
+- Isha Noor
+- Adhyan Patel